TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 $$

 For convenience we have used blanks for zeros.

+Note that the condition of $1$s on the diagonal implies that the matrix $L$ is invertible.

 ::::::

 The next proposition captures the main interest of the $LU$ decomposition, as is already illustrated in